'Hunters' star Tiffany Boone: "Nazis still exist and they're walking around"

 Born and raised in Baltimore during the late 1980s and 1990s, Boone took to acting straight away.
 After spending her early career in minor roles on shows such as Grey’s Anatomy and Southland, she got her big break in Lena Waithe’s optimistic companion to The Wire, The Chi.
 However, she left the show in November 2018 after making harassment allegations against former co-star Jason Mitchell (Straight Outta Compton).
 Mitchell was later fired from the show – and Boone took to Instagram last week to share some thoughts on her experience.

-Now, as she starts a new chapter in her career with Hunters, we caught up with the rising star to talk about hanging out with Al Pacino, 21st Century Nazis and Good Morning, Midnight her new Netflix film with George Clooney.
+Now, as she starts a new chapter in her career with Hunters, we caught up with the rising star to talk about hanging out with Al Pacino, 21st Century Nazis and The Midnight Sky, her new Netflix film with George Clooney.

 Hunters feels very relevant with the current rise of the far right – were you conscious of that during filming?